enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

             model_id: ID of the model
             animation_name: Name of the animation to play
             looped: Whether the animation should loop

+        Returns:
+            bool: True if the model was found and animation applied
         """

 set_model_animation_with_blend